alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Instead, by using GNNs, we can model the environment as a graph, where nodes represent rooms and edges represent doors.
 Using the neighbours of the current node as possible actions allows for a dynamic action space which can adapt to the environment's structure.

-### Bounded Size Generalisation
+### Bounded Input Dimensions

-Another limitation of traditional deep RL architectures is their inapplicability in environments of different sizes to the fixed input and output dimensions of the networks.
+Another limitation of traditional deep RL architectures is their inapplicability in environments of different sizes to the fixed input dimensions of the networks.
 Suppose we train an MLP policy on the adjacency matrix of a graph with $$N$$ nodes.
+We could, in theory, evaluate the policy on a smaller graph with $$M < N$$ nodes by padding the adjacency matrix to size $$N \times N$$.
-If we then test the policy on a graph with $$M > N$$ nodes, the input and output dimensions of the MLP will not match, and the policy will be unable to process the new graph.
+However, if we then test the policy on a graph with $$M > N$$ nodes, the input dimensions of the MLP will not match, and the policy will be unable to process the new graph.
 In a true graph structure, the number of nodes can vary, and we may not have any guarantees about the structure of the graph that would allow us to engineer a fixed-size representation.
 GNNs, on the other hand, are inherently size-invariant due to their message-passing architecture.
-This means that it is possible to train a GNN-based policy on small graphs and deploy it on much larger graphs without any modification to the network architecture, allowing zero-shot generalisation.
+This means that it is possible to train a GNN-based policy on small graphs and deploy it on much larger graphs without any modification to the network architecture, which can enable emergent generalisation behaviour.

 ## Reinforcement Learning with Graph Neural Networks

 Instead of using a traditional MLP or CNN as the policy or value network in a deep RL architecture, we can use a GNN.
-This allows us to leverage the advantages of GNNs, such as variable input and output dimensions, permutation invariance, and size generalisation.
+This allows us to leverage the advantages of GNNs, such as variable input and output dimensions, and permutation invariance.

 In order to use a GNN in an RL setting, we first need to represent the environment as a graph.
 In many cases, the environment can be naturally represented as a graph, with nodes representing entities in the environment and edges representing relationships or interactions between those entities.